hotosm/learnosm/_posts/en/0150-09-20-translator_en.md

 2. 0200-12-29-introduction.md
 3. 0200-12-27-start-osm.md

-**We will only add your completed translations to the main LearnOSM site once you have translated *1-essential_setup.txt, 0200-12-31-beginner.md, 0200-12-29-introduction.md, and 0200-12-27-start-osm.md***
+**We will only add you're completed translations to the main LearnOSM site once you have translated *1-essential_setup.txt, 0200-12-31-beginner.md, 0200-12-29-introduction.md, and 0200-12-27-start-osm.md***

 Translating a module - using 0200-12-31-beginner as an example
 --------------------